 Explore the world of numbers, one-to-one correspondence, and the purpose for numbers and math in their world.

-Learn the fundamentals of investigation by using their senses and begin to develop scientific language to describe objects and scientific phenomena through play.
+Learn the fundamentals of investigation by using ones senses and beginning to develop scientific vocabulary to describe objects and scientific phenomena through guided play.

-Expand their awareness of the world through French and Spanish languages and culture, and become active learners through singing and acting.
+Expand awareness of the world through French and Spanish language and culture, in order for students to become active learners through playing, singing, and acting.

 Build excitement about reading, learn how to check out and care for books, and practice active listening and participation skills.

-Explore and discover what it is to be physically active, begin to develop locomotor skills and coordination, and learn how to share and cooperate with one another.
+Explore and discover it is to be physically active, begin to develop locomotor skills and coordination, and learn how to share and cooperate with one another through individual, small group and team activities.

-Develop fine and gross motor skills and, using their hands, build a love of making art.
+Develop fine and gross motor skills by using ones hands with a variety of mediums; building a love of making art.

 Develop hand-eye coordination for interacting with computers, tablets, and maker materials, and explore and wonder about how they interact with the world.